Alis-33/SecurePassManager/SecurePassManager/README.md

 # SecurePassManager

-SecurePassManager is a robust, multi-user password management application developed using .NET MAUI.
+SecurePassManager is a multi-user password management application developed using .NET MAUI.
 It provides a secure way to store and manage passwords across different platforms.

 ## Table of Contents